 Ruth Redding, a long time Island resident, created this fund to honor the creative spirit and love of Martha’s Vineyard of her friend, Ruth J. Bogan.
 Funds are designated to a number of Island organizations supported by Ruth Bogan during her lifetime.
 In addition, the annual Creative Living Award was established in the name of the fund to honor an individual or individuals who exemplify Ruth Bogan’s creativity and love of the Vineyard and whose artistic, humanitarian and civic accomplishments have contributed significantly to life on the Island.

 The Chappy Point to Point is a five mile road race on Chappaquiddick.
 Proceeds from the race will be used to support non-profit community initiatives to benefit the residents and environment of Chappaquiddick.
+These initiatives have included benefitting the Land Bank’s purchase of Cove Meadow, and IGI’s Chappaquiddick food waste initiative.

 The Coalition is working to establish a MV Housing Bank modeled largely after the MV Land Bank.